EP 028 | Why Every Interior Designer Needs a Strong Brand with Bruce Philp (Part 2)

 Listen Now

-In this episode we learn:
+In this episode, we learn:

-– to combat and outsmart imposter syndrome
+• How to recognize and overcome imposter syndrome

 Take Aways